AI-multimodal/Lightshow/paper.md

 We highlight the `_tests` directory, in which we maintain a suite of unit tests for individual functions and methods, as well as integration tests for the entire workflow. `Lightshow` is fully documented, and contains a simple example notebook for users to get started.
+Finally, we also note that Lightshow is designed to be part of larger workflows (including perhaps systematic comparison to experiment) in which users wish to abstract away the complicated and tedious task of generating input files.
+Future work on the code will include designing modules for pre- and post-processing, allowing for more seamless integration into said workflows.

 # Acknowledgements